FRR95/ProyectoEmpanadas/README.md

-#Dumplings project 🥟
+# Dumplings Project 🥟

 Hi Geeks!
-I have made a project where you put the number and type of dumpling you want and you recieve the cheapes prize you have to pay based on an arithmetic average
+I have made an application where you put the number and type of dumpling you want and you recieve the cheapes prize you have to pay based on an arithmetic average

 ## Index 🧾